plone/training/views_3.rst

 Setting a custom view as default-view on an object
 --------------------------------------------------

-We don't want to always have to append /@@talklistview to out folder to get the view.
+We don't want to always have to append /@@talklistview to our folder to get the view.
 There is a very easy way to set the view to the folder using the ZMI.

 If we append ``/manage_propertiesForm`` we can set the property "layout" to ``talklistview``.